Many different factors can affect your concussion recovery time.

 Danger Signs After Concussion

-Like we said, most concussions will heal after a few days, and following the advice above can definitely help speed up your recovery process.
+Like we said, most concussions will heal after a few days.

 But in some cases, a concussion can turn into a life-threatening hematoma or another serious condition that requires emergency treatment.